 9 Public procurement practices achieve stated objectives.
-9(a) Planning 9(b) Selection and contracting 9(c) Contract management in practice 10 The public procurement market is fully functional.
-10(a) Dialogue and partnerships between public and private sector 10(b) Private sector's organisation and access to the public procurement market 10(c) Key sectors and sector strategies AR 4 - ACCOUNTABILITY, INTEGRITY AND TRANSPARENCY OF THE PUBLIC OCUREMENT SYSTEM 11 Transparency and civil society engagement strengthen integrity in public procurement.
+9 9(a) Planning 9(b) Selection and contracting 9(c) Contract management in practice 10 The public procurement market is fully functional.
+10(a) Dialogue and partnerships between public and private sector 10(b) Private sector's organisation and access to the public procurement market 10(c) Key sectors and sector strategies AR 4 - ACCOUNTABILITY, INTEGRITY AND TRANSPARENCY OF THE PUBLIC DUREMENT SYSTEM 11 Transparency and civil society engagement strengthen integrity in publi procurement.
 11(a) Enabling environment for public consultation and monitoring 11(b) Adequate and timely access to information by the public 11(c) Direct engagement of civil society 12 The country has effective control and audit systems.
 12(a) Legal framework, organisation and procedures of the control system 12(b) Co-ordination of controls and audits of public procurement 12(c) Enforcement and follow-up on findings and recommendations 12(d) Qualification and training to conduct procurement audits 13 Procurement appeals mechanisms are effective and efficient.
 13(a) Process for challenges and appeals 13(b) Independence and capacity of the appeals body 13(c) Decisions of the appeals body 14 The country has ethics and anti-corruption measures in place.
-14(a) Legal definition of prohibited practices, conflicts of interest, and associated responsibilities, accountability and penalties 14(b) Provisions on prohibited practices in procurement documents 14(c) Effective sanctions and enforcement systems 14(d) Anti-corruption framework and integrity training 14(e) Stakeholder support to strengthen integrity in procurement 14(f) Secure mechanisms for reporting prohibited practices or unethical behaviour 14(g) Codes of conduct/codes of ethics and financial disclosure rules
+14(a) Legal definition of prohibited practices, conflicts of interest, and associated responsibilities, accountability and penalties 14(b) Provisions on prohibited practices in procurement documents 14(c) Effective sanctions and enforcement systems 14(d) Anti-corruption framework and integrity training 14(e) Stakeholder support to strengthen integrity in procurement 14(f) Secure mechanisms for reporting prohibited practices or unethical behaviour penaviour